konstantinoskolios/my-doctor-app/api-gateway/keycloak.md

 - Users > Attributes
 - Add attribute for 'speciality' in order to descript the category of the super-user meaning 'Cardiologist,Pathologist' and etc.

+# Add Attributes Mapper In Order To Convert Attribute to Json Format

+- Clients > doctor-app > Client Scopes > doctor-app-dedicated > Add mapper > By configuration > User attribute
+- Add "speciality" attribute for name, user attribute and token-claim-name and press save

 # Realm Settings

 - Enable User Registration -> Default Groups -> Add groups -> citizens